BluberrySmoothie/Global-EPG-XMLs/README.md

 Content: This contains 7 to 8 days of data from midnight UTC on the run date.
 Sometimes the 8th day of data won't extract from the website.

+**MagentaTvDE_epg**

+Platform: Magenta TV

+Country: Germany (DE)

+Content: This contains 8 days of data from midnight UTC on the run date.

 **script_run.log**